nzfeng/SWN/README.md

 Notes:
 * Only manifold meshes can be intrinsically re-triangulated.
 * Delaunay refinement may not terminate with a minimum angle value >30 degrees.
+If this happens, I recommend picking an angle value of 25-28 degrees.
+* Input curves must be constrained to mesh edges, and specified as primal 1-chains.

 # Output

 From the GUI menu, you can export the solution, as well as other intermediate functions, as an OBJ file containing both the mesh and texture coordinates.
+Whenever one calls an export function, the data that gets exported is from most recently computed solution.

 From the GUI menu, you can also export curves as [OBJ line elements](https://en.wikipedia.org/wiki/Wavefront_.obj_file#Line_elements).
 In most 3D graphics software, how smooth a curve is rendered depends on its connectivity (i.e., there can be noticeable gaps between curves specified as separate segments.)
 Therefore, this program will automatically greedily compute the connected components of the curve before exporting, so that the curve can be written with maximum connectivity and hence yield maximum smoothness during rendering.

-Whenever one calls an export function, the data that gets exported is from most recently computed solution.
+I have included an example Blender file that loads in a mesh and curve, and renders the winding number function stored as texture coordinates on the mesh; see the section on "Visualization" below.

 ## Homogenous texture coordinates

-For better visualization of the solution around curve endpoints, the Polyscope shader performs projective interpolation (see Figure 4 from the paper.)
+For better visualization of the solution around curve endpoints, we implemented a projective interpolation (see Figure 4 from the paper.)
+The Polyscope shader in this program is already set up to perform this special interpolation, so solutions will look already good in the GUI.

-By default, we output texture coordinates in _homogeneous coordinates_, where rather than the standard uv coordinates, we output 3-dimensional uvw texture coordinates.
-To visualize these textures you can interpolate the 3d coordinates linearly across each triangle.
-Then, for each pixel you perform a homogeneous divide, dividing the first two coordinates by the last coordinate to obtain the final uv texture coordinates.
-This can be done e.g. in a shader or via shader nodes in Blender (see `Example.blend` for an example).
+When you export a solution, we output texture coordinates for the mesh in _homogeneous coordinates_, where rather than the standard uv coordinates, we output 3-dimensional uvw texture coordinates.
+To visualize these textures, the 3d coordinates are linearly interpolated across each triangle.
+Then, for each pixel the first two coordinates are divided by the last coordinate to obtain the final uv texture coordinates.
+This can be done in a shader, or via shader nodes in Blender -- see `Example.blend` for an example.

 ## Visualization